What influences Mental Health and Wellbeing?

 ‘It is not the thing that makes us feel bad, but the thoughts about the thing!’
 The only thing you ever have any control of, is your current thought.

-We also have a range of resources for both pupil and staff in our mental health and wellbeing pages.
+We also have a range of resources for both pupil and staff in our mental health and wellbeing pages and the links below.